hpca-uji/Proteo/README.md

 # Proteo - Paper Dynamic Spawning

 ## Overview
-This branch contains an improved codebase used for the paper "Dynamic spawning of MPI processes applied to malleability" and the results obtained for that paper.
+This branch contains an improved codebase used for the paper in section "Paper Information" in the system Nasp and the results obtained for that paper.

+## Paper Information
+- **Title:** Dynamic spawning of MPI processes applied to malleability
+- **Authors:** Iker Martín-Álvarez, José I. Aliaga, Maribel Castillo, Sergio Iserte, Rafael Mayo
+- **Journal:** The International Journal of High Performance Computing Applications
+- **Submission Date:** 03/05/2023

 ## Branch Structure
 This branch is divided into the following 4 directories: